petershin/liferay-learn/docs/liferay-cloud/latest/en/platform-services/backup-service/backup-service-overview.md

 1. Click on *Services* in the environment menu.

-1. Click on the *Backup* service.
+1. Click on the *Backup* service to see the backup service's environment variables.

-1. Click on the *Environment Variables* tab.

    ![Navigate to the backup service's variables tab in your environment.](./backup-service-overview/images/06.png)

-   You can also access the backup service's page by clicking on *Backup* in the environment's *Overview* page.
+   You can also access the backup service's page by clicking *Backup* in the environment's *Overview* page.

 1. Add variables from the [Environment Variables Reference](#environment-variables-reference) list to configure the backup service.